jango-fx/Unity-Editor-Utilities-Package/README.md

 or

-- select add git url from the Package Manager and use `https://github.com/jango-fx/Unity-Editor-Utilities-Package.git` as URL.
+- select `Add package from git URL…` from the Package Manager and use `https://github.com/jango-fx/Unity-Editor-Utilities-Package.git` as URL.

 ## about